 California’s wrongful death law allows families to recover damages when a loved one has died as the result of someone’s wrongful act.
-The law is set forth in Code of Civil Procedure 377.60.
+The law is set forth in the statute Code of Civil Procedure 377.60.

 Damages can include (but are not limited to):